sakokazandjian/hello-world/README.md

 # hello-world
 sakokazandjian
-I am new to codeing
+I am new to github